tinacms/tina.io/content/blog/tina-version-0.69.13.md

 ## New default values behavior

-To start we are deprecating the use of defaultValue this value would misbehave and make it hard or impossible in some cases to nullify a value.
+To start we are deprecating the use of `defaultValue` this value would misbehave and make it hard or impossible in some cases to nullify a value.

-Now `defaultValues` can be provided at the collection level.
+Now `defaultItem` can be provided at the collection level.
 This will serve as the default values for the form when **the document is being created**.
 This is a breaking change and will be removed in the next major version.

 ### Example using defaultItem